EduLaurentino/rca-sus-project/metodologias/deep_twin_networks/README.md

 ## Contents

-* `dtn_repl/` – Python package implementing dataset loaders, twin
+* `dtn_repl/` – Python package implementing dataset loaders,
-  models and training utilities.
-The synthetic dataset generator reproduces the causal mechanism from the paper; loaders for the Twins and Kenyan datasets are included (the Kenyan loader is a placeholder requiring manual download).
-The base model uses two logistic regressions to estimate factual and counterfactual outcomes.
-Modular design via the strategy pattern allows easy substitution of more advanced models.
+  twin models and training utilities.
+The synthetic dataset generator reproduces the causal mechanism from the paper;
+  loaders for the Twins and Kenyan datasets are included (the Kenyan loader is a placeholder requiring manual download).
+The package defines an abstract `BaseTwinModel` and several concrete strategies:

+  * `LogisticTwinModel` (baseline) – requires both factual and counterfactual outcomes and is intended for synthetic data;

+  * `SLearnerTwinModel` – implements a single‑model (S‑learner)
+    meta‑learner using a gradient boosting classifier.
+It trains one model on the factual outcome and uses the trained model to predict potential outcomes under treatment and control by toggling the treatment variable.
+This strategy does *not* require counterfactual labels and therefore supports
+    observational data;

+  * `TLearnerTwinModel` – implements a two‑model (T‑learner)
+    meta‑learner using random forests.
+Separate models are trained on treated and control subsets to estimate potential outcomes.
+Like the S‑learner, it only needs the factual outcome and is suited to observational data.

+  * `XLearnerTwinModel` – implements an X‑learner, a more advanced
+    meta‑learning strategy that estimates heterogeneous treatment
+    effects.
+It first fits T‑learner outcome models, then imputes treatment effects and trains regressors to predict those effects.
+The imputed effects are combined to compute the potential outcomes under both treatment and control.
+This approach only requires factual outcomes and supports observational data.

+  The design follows the strategy pattern, making it easy to plug in alternative models such as causal forests or neural networks when additional libraries become available.
 * `run_experiment.py` – Command‑line script demonstrating how to
   generate a dataset, train the baseline model and compute probabilities of causation.